benc-uk/blog/_posts/2019-09-07-load-testing.md

 To get the data in to Log Analytics, I used the [*HTTP Data Collector API*](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/data-collector-api){:target="_blank"}.
 This is a REST interface to push any data you wish into Log Analytics.
 I wrote a Node.js script to take a JSON file output from a k6 run and load it via this API

 Some notes on developing this script:
-- Authentication on the *HTTP Data Collector API* is based on a HMAC-SHA256 signature, and the API is ***extremely*** fussy about this.
+- Authentication on the *HTTP Data Collector API* is based on a HMAC-SHA256 signed signature, generating this signature requires some very specific code, and the API is ***extremely*** fussy.
 This took a lot of time to get right, even with the code samples provided in the docs.
 - The API accepts 30mb worth of payload in a single request, I had to find a way to batch and chunk the JSON file into multiple requests.
 - You are able to inform Log Analytics if your data contains a timestamp, and it will use that in place of it's standard `TimeGenerated` field that all entries have.
 This was very useful as the k6 data had the timestamps I needed and the microsecond level timing data was critical